sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 through their sense of duty with regard to whatleads to the pleasurable or the preferable.
-Thesetwo, though related severally to the (two) human[goals](# "(i) Prosperity here and hereafter, and (ii) salvation."), are opposed to each other, in as much asthey are of the nature of knowledge and ignorance.Thus since these cannot be performed together bythe same person, without discarding either of the two,therefore *tayoḥ*, of the two; *ādadānasya*, to one whoaccepts; only *śreyaḥ*, the preferable, by discardingthe pleasurable, (the latter) being of the nature ofignorance; *sādhu bhavati*, well-being, good, comes(as a result).
+Thesetwo, though related severally to the (two) humangoals[^3] Prosperity here and hereafter, and (ii) salvation."), are opposed to each other, in as much asthey are of the nature of knowledge and ignorance.Thus since these cannot be performed together bythe same person, without discarding either of the two,therefore *tayoḥ*, of the two; *ādadānasya*, to one whoaccepts; only *śreyaḥ*, the preferable, by discardingthe pleasurable, (the latter) being of the nature ofignorance; *sādhu bhavati*, well-being, good, comes(as a result).
 But he who is a short-sighted, theignorant man, *hīyate*, gets alienated; *arthāt*, fromthis objective, from the human goal, i.e. he falls fromthe eternal supreme purpose.
 Who is that man?*Yaḥ u*, the one that; *preyaḥ vṛṇīte*, selects, i.e. takes hold of, the pleasurable.

+[^3]: "(i

  If both can be done by a man at will, why do peoplecling mostly to the pleasurable only?
 This is being answered: